Serra do Divisor

 Geology

 The park encompasses two distinct geological domains.
 The eastern lowlands are underlain by younger Cenozoic sedimentary deposits of the western Amazon basin, including alluvial clays, silts, and sands deposited by ancient and modern river systems.
 The western portion of the park, including the Serra do Divisor mountain chain itself, consists of older folded and faulted Paleozoic sedimentary rocks thrust eastward during Andean tectonic events.
-The mountains represent the easternmost expression of Andean-related deformation in the western Amazon.
-The interface between these geological domains creates varied soil types and drainage patterns.
+The mountains represent the easternmost expression of Andean-related deformation in the western Amazon and reach the highest point in Acre state at 609 meters above sea level.
+[1] The interface between these geological domains creates varied soil types and drainage patterns.
 The rivers flowing eastward from the serra have carved deep valleys through the sedimentary sequences.
 The geological complexity of the region contributes directly to the diversity of habitats and the high biodiversity documented in the park.

 Climate And Weather